-After eating sushi one day in 2016, we were shocked by how many of pieces of disposable plastic we had used.
-Chopsticks, box, sachets for wasabi and ginger, and of course the iconic soy fish… a quick bite of sushi had produced a dozen bits of plastic waste!
+While eating sushi one day in 2016, we were shocked by the waste we had caused.
+Chopsticks, box, wasabi ginger, and the iconic soy fish… a quick bite resulted in a dozen bits of plastic!

-We all know about coffee cups, straws and plastic bags, and their impact on the environment, but there are billions of other single-use plastics in our economy.
-The little fish, although cute, are a powerful symbol of this waste.
+There are billions of single-use plastics in our economy.
+The iconic soy fish, although cute, is a powerful symbol of this waste.

 The irony of plastic fish

-We found it a cruel irony that plastic fish would harm marine life, and potentially contaminate the fish we eat with microplastics.
-It’s a tragic cycle that must be broken.
+It’s a cruel irony that plastic fish are harming marine life, and potentially contaminating us with microplastics too.
+Ocean plastic is a tragic cycle that must be broken.

 Highlighting a big issue

-We conceived of a high quality, sculptural version of these little fish, something that made a big statement out of a small, easily ignored thing., and was made to be treasured, not carelessly trashed.
+We conceived of a high quality artwork that made a big statement out of a small thing.
+Our vision was for it to be treasured, not carelessly trashed.

 The journey begins...

-We set out on our design journey, with sustainable design and premium quality as our guiding principles.
+We set out with sustainable design and premium quality as our guiding principles.
 We began by collecting all the different kinds of the little fish we could find (there are hundreds!) and identifying the forms and features that we liked.

 3 years of development

-We moved on to prototyping and testing, first with a 3D printed design to validate the idea, and then with countless rounds of prototyping and refining the glass blowing process.
-It took 2 years just to perfect the glass!
+We began prototyping, first with a 3D print, and then with countless rounds of testing and refining the glass blowing.

 We have carefully considered form, function and footprint at every stage, for every part, and designed each part to last.

-We designed packaging with zero plastic – it’s made from biodegradable materials like recycled sugarcane.
+The packaging is plastic free!
+It’s made from biodegradable materials like recycled sugarcane.

-For every sale, we remove 3 kilograms of ocean-bound plastic from the environment, through donations to nonprofits cleaning up the ocean and preventing plastic pollution.
+For every lamp shipped we remove 3 kilograms of ocean-bound plastic from the environment, through nonprofits cleaning up the ocean and preventing plastic pollution.